syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Binding-to-an-ArrayList.md

 ---
 layout: post
-title: Binding-to-an-ArrayList | Windows Forms | Syncfusion
+title: Binding to an Arraylist in Windows Forms xptoolbar control | Syncfusion
-description: binding to an arraylist
+description: Learn about Binding to an Arraylist support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Binding to an ArrayList
+# Binding to an Arraylist in Windows Forms GridDataBoundGrid(Classic)

 You can bind an ArrayList that holds objects with public properties.
 Given below is an example, which substantiates this point.